NEW BEGINNINGS CHURCH BY-LAWS

 Section B. Selection of Senior, Associate and Assistant Pastors

 - He must be entirely in agreement with the Articles of Faith of the church as set forth in the church’s Constitution.

 - They must conform and maintain the qualifications for the office set forth in I Timothy 3:1-17 and Titus 1:6-9.

 - They shall be called to their positions upon recommendation of the Board by a three-fourths (3/4) majority of the eligible voting members present at a business meeting fully called for this purpose.
 Voting shall be by secret ballot.

 - They shall be called for an indefinite period of time.

-- Their remuneration shall be fixed by the church at the time of the call, upon recommendation of the Board and may be changed at any regular business meeting of the church thereafter, in like manner.
+- Their remuneration shall be fixed by the church at the time of the call, upon recommendation of the Board and may be changed at any regular business meeting of the church thereafter.

 - They shall be entitled to an annual vacation period, the date and length thereof to be agreed upon by the Board and the respective Pastor.

 - He shall perform all the scriptural duties of his office.
 This includes to preach the Word, administer the ordinances, tenderly watch over the membership and spiritual interest of the church and organize and develop its membership for the best possible ministry.